12 Things to Know About COVID-19 and Pregnancy

 2. Should pregnant women take extra precautions?

-There is nothing about pregnancy itself that makes a woman more susceptible to being infected, so they should follow the same guidance as everyone else.
+There is nothing about pregnancy itself that makes a woman more susceptible to being infected.
+However, given the risk of severe illness from COVID-19 during pregnancy, we recommend pregnant individuals take all precautions possible to protect themselves from the virus.
 This includes proper handwashing (at least 20 seconds using warm water and soap), not touching your face, nose, eyes or mouth and following aggressive social distancing (not going out unless you absolutely have to and staying six feet apart from others.)

 Transmission spreads from person to person primarily through close contact with respiratory droplets (such as through coughs and sneezes) that can travel up to six feet.